-⇒ apter 4 of the Implementation Plan text describes those actions which have been completed to eliminate ⇒ urgent risks discussed in Recommendation 94-1, and to put in place compensatory measures to ⇒ sure the safety of workers and the public until all stabilization activities are complete.
-Chapter 5 ⇒ scribes the remaining scope of materials and schedule (summarized below) for completing all of the ⇒ abilization activities discussed in Recommendation 2000-1.
+Chapter 4 of the Implementation Plan text describes those actions which were completed to eliminate the urgent risks discussed in Recommendation 94-1, and to put in place compensatory measures to ensure the safety of workers and the public until all stabilization activities are complete.
+Chapter 5 describes the remaining scope of materials and schedule (summarized below) for completing all of the stabilization activities discussed in Recommendation 2000-1.